Panama City Beach Rules & Regulations

-We are committed to beach safety.
+Panama City Beach is committed to beach safety.
 And, when swimming in the Gulf of Mexico, safety should also be your top priority.
 In Panama City Beach color-coded beach flags are in place to keep the public aware of gulf conditions at all times.
 Remember, double red means stay out of the water – you could be arrested for ignoring this warning!
 Please take a minute to study the flag warning system and learn what the colors mean.
 Safety flags are posted, monitored, and updated at all 96 public beach access points.
 Be sure to check the safety flags and surf conditions prior to entering the water.

 Protect the Beaches

 Bonfires / Beach Fires -You are able to have a bonfire on the beach, with appropriate permits from the City Fire Department (various restrictions apply).

 Camping – Overnight camping/sleeping on the beach is prohibited.

 Dogs – Dogs are not allowed on Bay County (Panama City Beach) beaches, with the exception of a pet-friendly area located on the Westside of the Russell-Fields City Pier located across from Pier Park at 16101 Front Beach Road.
 If you’re still confused, there are signs posted at dog-friendly beaches in the area.